 Students may receive a grade of I for a didactic course in which they have made satisfactory progress, but extenuating circumstances prevent completion by the end of the semester.
-The student will write, and the course instructor may approve or request revisions to the action plan, which should be finalized by the end of the semester.
-The Division academic review committee will examine the action plan.
+The student and course instructor create an action plan for completion, which should be finalized by the end of the semester.
+The Division academic review committee review the action plan.
 Without instructor approval, all missing course work will receive a score of zero.
 A grade of Incomplete cannot be used to remediate failing performance.